ipsusu/IpsusuGShade/README.md

   </p>
 </p>

-This preset will be included in the next release of GShade.

-## Custom install of IpsusuGameplay.ini
+## Custom install of Ipsusu Presets
-This is not recommended, but it's possible.
-Currently, the LUT version of IpsusuGameplay requires you to:
+If you would like to use my presets before the next official release of GShade, you can manually update them here.
+Do this at your own risk and back up the files you overwrite.
-- Overwrite the LUT.fx in the "\gshade-shaders\Shaders" folder with the one provided in this repo.
+- Overwrite the MultiLUT.fx in the "\gshade-shaders\Shaders" folder with the one provided in this repo.
 Be sure to save it as a .fx file if downloading directly, as it will default to a .fx.txt file, which will not work.
-- Add "lut_IpsusuGameplay.png" to your "\gshade-shaders\Textures" folder.
+- Add "MultiLut_Ipsusu.png" to your "\gshade-shaders\Textures" folder.
+Overwrite any existing versions.
-- Add "IpsusuGameplay.ini" in your "\gshade-presets\Custom" folder.
+- Add all ".ini" files included in the root of this repo to your your "\gshade-presets\Ipsusu" folder, or "\gshade-presets\Custom\".

-To use the Warm and Pastel versions, just rename these to lut_IpsusuGameplay.png.
-You can only use one at a time.

-Be sure to backup the current LUT.fx file, however I have provided a backup in the "lutbackup" folder of this repo if you break something.